-- Recapture of qualified electric vehicle (QEV) credit.
-The corporation must recapture part of the QEV credit it claimed in a prior year if, within 3 years of the date the vehicle was placed in service, it ceases to qualify for the credit.
-See Regulations section 1.30-1 for details on how to figure the recapture. - Recapture of Indian employment credit.
+- Recapture of Indian employment credit.
 Generally, if an employer terminates the employment of a qualified employee less than 1 year after the date of initial employment, any Indian employment credit allowed for a prior tax year because of wages paid or incurred to that employee must be recaptured.
 See Form 8845 and section 45A. - Recapture of new markets credit (see Form 8874). - Recapture of employer-provided childcare facilities and services credit (see Form 8882). - Interest on deferred tax attributable to certain nondealer installment obligations (section 453A(c)). - Interest due on deferred gain (section 1260(b)). - Alternative tax on qualifying shipping activities (see Form 8902).